sachinprajapati8604/React-Slider/README.md

-# how to deploye project in github pages
+# how to deploy project in github pages

 ###### run cmd :  npm install gh-pages --save-dev